Part I: Exam Strategies

 EP: I know!
 But what I did was practice the Court’s service standards over and over again at home.

 TG: So you practiced at home meaning you had a service set up?

-> EP: Yes, I had the candle, decanter and everything at home and I would visualize the task at hand.
+EP: Yes, I had the candle, decanter, and everything at home and I would visualize the task at hand.
 In other works, I would see walking over to the station, picking up two napkins, and polishing the glasses; from there, covering the tray with a napkin and putting my glassware on it.
-If it’s red wine service I knew I’d need three coasters but if they asked for a magnum I’d need two decanters and a fourth coaster.
-Then I pictured placing my glassware on the table and going back and set up my gueridon.
-But I did the set up the same way every time so that it became muscle memory.
+If it was red wine service, I knew I’d need three coasters; but if they asked for a magnum, I’d need two decanters and a fourth coaster.
+Then I pictured placing my glassware on the table and going back to set up my gueridon.
+I did the set up the same way every time so that it became muscle memory.

-> TG: A question about that; when you say visualize did you see yourself performing the actions out of your own eyes or did you see yourself doing the things?
-One is associated, the other is disassociated and it’s a big difference.
+TG: A question about that; when you say visualize did you see yourself performing the actions out of your own eyes or did you see yourself doing the things?
+One is associated, the other is disassociated; it’s a big difference.

-> EP: It was disassociated.
+EP: It was disassociated.

 EP: Yes, because I had to picture how the room was set up in Aspen and my home isn’t set up that way.
 I definitely pictured myself in the setting of the exam.

 TG: Right, because you were there the year before so you knew what it looked like.
 Wow, that’s pretty amazing if you think about it.